ConSol/docker-headless-vnc-container/openshift/README.md

     cd openshift
     oc new-project my-project

-As soon as you are loged in and selected your oc project, you can simple run the image by using the configuration `openshift.headless-vnc.run.yaml`:
+As soon as you are logged in and selected your oc project, you can simple run the image by using the configuration `openshift.headless-vnc.run.yaml`:

     oc process -f openshift.headless-vnc.run.yaml -v APPLICATION_NAME=my-run-only-pod,IMAGE=consol/centos-xfce-vnc | oc create -f -
     # service "my-run-only-pod" created